 Why are transposable elements so common, and the genomes so large, in some species but not in others?
 Transposable elements are selfish genetic elements that can self replicate and insert into new locations in the genome.
 My work centers on how changes in modes of inheritance, such as the evolution selfing, sex, and increases in ploidy, affect the evolutionary dynamics of transposons.
 I’m also interested in how transposons contribute to variation in genome size, particularly in plants.

 The history of evolutionary biology.
 Evolutionary biology is a young field with a fascinating history.
-I have written on the relationship between the gene’s-eye view of evolution and the study of selfish genetic elements, as well as commentaries on books on the life of Bill Hamilton and the Swedish botanist and political radical Bengt Lidforss.
+I’m particularly interested in the history of the gene’s-eye view of evolution, especially its relationship with the empirical study of selfish genetic elements.
+I have also written commentaries on books on the life of Bill Hamilton and the Swedish botanist and political radical Bengt Lidforss.
 Finally, I have reviewed several recent books on transposable elements, and genome evolution.